Free Trial

 #7.
 Ensure NAP Consistency

-NAP – an acronym that stands for Name, Address, and Phone Number – relates to the business and contact data published about your business’ specific locations across the web.
-These are also referred to as local citations, since they list information about your business.
-Some SEOs include the page's URL here, too.
+NAP stands for Name, Address, and Phone Number and relates to the business and contact data published about its specific locations across the web (some SEOs include the page's URL here, too).
+These are also referred to as local citations.

-For the search engine, consistency of the NAP data used to confirm that whatever information it had on the business or location was accurate (and thus, the listing was worth pushing higher in rankings).
+Google previously used this data to confirm that whatever information it had on the business or location was accurate (and thus, the listing was worth pushing higher in rankings).

 Today, NAP consistency does not hold the same strength as a factor in local search or map rankings.

-Given how many customers search for local information outside of the Google eco-system, it’s still worth updating the local citation data to ensue it's up-to-date and consistent.
+But given how many customers search for local information outside of the Google eco-system, it’s still worth updating the local citation data to ensure it's consistent and up-to-date.

-Including locations within landing pages’ meta titles will increase their chances of appearing higher in local search.
+Including location names and specific identifying features within landing pages’ meta titles will increase their chances of appearing higher in local searches.

 #9.
 Optimize the Site for Voice Search

-And needless to say, many of those questions have local intent.
-According to the data from KPCB, 22% of voice queries focus on finding local information (cited after Search Engine Land).
+According to the data from KPCB, 22% of voice queries focus on finding local information.

 What does that mean for your strategy?
-Well, for one, your website should be optimized to deliver answers to the most common questions people might ask about your product or service, at least.
+For one, your website should be optimized to deliver answers to the most common questions people ask about your product or service (i.e. store hours, directions, etc.)

-Ensuring that all this information is readily available on each location’s landing page is a great start.
+Ensuring all this information is readily available on each location’s landing page is a great start.

 #10.
 Optimize for Mobile